denten-books/plain-text/main.md

 to meet the beholder or listener in his own particular situation, it reactivates the object reproduced.
-These two processes lead to a tremendous shattering of tradition which is the obverse of the contemporary crisis and renewal of mankind [@benjamin_work_1969, 217-253]."
-And yet, for Benjamin, the easy reproducibility of modern art forms like film and photography also "emancipates the work of art from its parasitical dependence on ritual [@benjamin_work_1969, 217-253]."
+These two processes lead to a tremendous shattering of tradition which is the obverse of the contemporary crisis and renewal of mankind" [@benjamin_work_1969, 217-253].
+And yet, for Benjamin, the easy reproducibility of modern art forms like film and photography also "emancipates the work of art from its parasitical dependence on ritual" [@benjamin_work_1969, 217-253].
 One could read Benjamin's famous essay as a piece of technological nostalgia, or as an expose on the magic and superstition latent in modernist art.
 Crisis or emancipation?
 Benjamin feels both, and in doing so he captures the metaphysical anxiety of the modern age.
 We desire for